 The plastic version is targeting the initial group – children.
-Strong polypropylene makes the elephant safe and durable to children and its size is big enough for them to sit on.
+Strong polypropylene makes the elephant safe and durable for children and its size is big enough for them to sit on.

 It also comes with a smaller version – with an identical design but reduced in scale.

 Whether selected as an elegant wooden object for the living room, as a robust plastic toy for a child’s bedroom or outdoor use, or as a small decorative animal figure – the friendly animal will bring warmth and cosiness to parents and their children.

 Height 41.5 cm

 Width 41 cm